SHRASHT/SmartTour/README.md

 # SmartTour
-Safety app for travelling using ai
+Safety app for travelling using AI